Johnny Jewel: Italians Do It Better

 In 2006, Jewel formed his own record label, Italians Do It Better, based out of Portland, along with Mike Simonetti.
 Commenting on his decision to form the label, he said:

 One of the reasons why I started Italians Do It Better is because I didn't want someone telling me when a record was due, or when something needed to be written or recorded.
 Or when I needed to go on tour.
 I believe in doing things when it's ready.
 It's a dangerous game because the world is moving so fast.
 But ultimately the only reason we're having this conversation is because I love music.
 And that's the path that it's led me on in my life.
 I never set out to be a successful musician, but musical decisions have always guided my life.
 For that reason, I will stay true to what I really feel…

 Italians Do It Better began releasing material from a number of independent artists, featuring music inspired by electronic music, Italo disco, glam rock, and punk.
 Among the groups signed to the label were Glass Candy, Desire, and Chromatics, each of whom Jewel collaborated with musically, co-writing and recording material.
 The label issued two compilation albums featuring music from its various artists, After Dark (2007), and later, After Dark 2 (2013).

 With Chromatics, a post-punk band that had previously been based in Seattle, Jewel introduced singer and guitarist Ruth Radelet, who replaced the group's former vocalist, Johnny Whitney.
-Jewel and Radelet had been in a years-long relationship prior to her joining Chromatics, and the two were married for eight years during the band's tenure.
 With Jewel's involvement, the group changed its sound significantly, introducing elements of electronic, disco, and synth-based music.
 Heather Phares, writing for AllMusic, described the band's trajectory: "After starting out as an abrasive post-punk band, Chromatics evolved into one of the most influential electro-pop acts of their kind... the group's evocative mix of Italo-disco, post-punk, and '80s pop was glamorous, heartbroken, and utterly distinctive."